Apply for a Wesleyan Summer Grant

 2026 Wesleyan Summer Grants

 The Wesleyan Summer Grants Program provides funding to alleviate costs associated with pursuing career-related summer experiences and is comprised of individual grants made possible by the generosity of donors.
 Applications open annually at the start of the spring semester and funds are awarded up to $5,000.
-Funding can be used to cover expenses directly related to the experience: housing, food, travel, clothing, and program costs.
+Funding can be used to cover expenses directly related to the experience such as housing, food, and travel.
 Experiences eligible for funding include internships, volunteer work, research (with an institution/organization), academic programs, independent projects/research, thesis research (Juniors only), and entrepreneurial ventures.

 This program prioritizes sophomores, juniors, and students who are receiving need-based financial aid.
 Seniors graduating in May are not eligible for funding.